SoaresRoberto/SoaresRoberto/README.md

 - 👋 Hi, I’m @SoaresRoberto
-- 👀 I’m interested in Python, machine learning, AI, new technologies.
+- 👀 I’m interested in Python, machine learning, AI, and new technologies.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on ...
+Hmmm, maybe later on.
 - 📫 How to reach me soaresrobertoj.@gmail.com

 <!---